Education your way

 Each Johnston student designs specific degree requirements by negotiating a contract with a student-faculty Graduation Contract Committee.
 Guiding principles govern every contract, but the nature of each academic plan is specific to the individual student.
 All students address the spirit of general education goals, including a cross-cultural experience.
 Beyond these expectations, students are encouraged to define, with faculty and peers, the nature of their education.

 Just as important as the individualized aspects of the program, Johnston is also a living/learning community.
 The Johnston complex houses 15 faculty offices where professors and students see each other throughout the day, not just in the classroom.
-Students and faculty work together in committees and a weekly community meeting to make academic policy together and to plan educational and social events.
+Students and faculty work together in committees and in a weekly community meeting to make academic policy together and to plan educational and social events.
 They make decisions by consensus, a delicate political art that community members have honed over the years.
 Finally, at Johnston, community is about having a support network and about how you can contribute to meaningful discussions and projects.